jacott/yaajs/README.md

 Yet Another [AMD](https://github.com/amdjs/amdjs-api) compliant javascript library.
 This is an alternative to [RequireJS](https://github.com/jrburke/requirejs).
-The main goals of Yaajs are to be smaller and more hackable with improved support for testing, development and debugging.
+The main goals of Yaajs are to be more hackable with improved support for testing, development and debugging.
 In particular Yaajs manages a module dependancy tree and provides a `Module#unload` method to remove a module and all modules dependant on it.

-Yaajs is also mostly compiliant to the RequireJS api but does have some missing features and some more advanced options are done in a different manner.

 Only modern browsers and NodeJS are supported.